-The machine performs a simple physical process but you are the Grand Crafter!
-The Source will perform the same process every time so the final product depends entirely on what you put into the Source and when you stop the concentration process.
-I am going to share what I have learned about the What and the When to demonstrate how easy it is and that you can do this at home as well.
-After reading this post you can watch this video of the Source in action, available at: https://www.youtube.com/watch?v=Yhz6VeFQy_M.
+The Source Turbo performs the process but you are the Grand Crafter!
+The machine performs the same process consistently every time so the final product quality depends entirely on WHAT you put into the Source and WHEN you stop the process.
+I am going to share what I have learned about the what and the when to demonstrate how easy it is for you to do as well.
+After reading this post you can watch this video of the Source in action, if you’d like: Alcohol Extraction Using the Source Turbo.

-IMAGINATION IS THE ONLY LIMIT TO WHAT YOU MAKE
+IMAGINATION IS THE ONLY LIMIT TO WHAT YOU CAN CRAFT

-Deciding what to use for your concentrate begins with your image of the end product.
-Simply choose the botanical material(s), identify how you plan to use the end product, and what final consistency you desire.
-I have experimented with lavender, rose peddles, orange peel, grapefruit peal, lemon, ginger, chilies, spruce, mint, chamomile, rosemary, thyme, aged french oak chips, vanilla, coffee, cloves, and my favorite CANNABIS.
-Many of these I’ve mixed with cannabis then extracted together to come up with fantastic flavors.
-Dried material works best because the water content in fresh material evaporates at a much slower rate and higher teperature than alcohol leaving much of the water weight remaining in your final product.
+Deciding what botanical material to use for your concentrate begins with your image of the desired end product.
+Choose the botanical material(s), identify how you plan to use the end product, and decide on the final consistency you desire.
+I have experimented with lavender, rose peddles, orange peel, grapefruit peal, lemon, ginger, chilies, spruce, mint, chamomile, rosemary, thyme, aged french oak chips, vanilla, coffee, cloves, and my favorites CANNABIS and CBD!
+Many of these have been combined with cannabis or CBD then extracted together to craft fantastic flavors, scents, medicinals, edibles and smokables.
+Dried material works best because the water content in fresh material evaporates at a much slower rate and higher temperature than alcohol, leaving much of the water weight remaining in your final product.

 After the chosen materials are gathered we decide how to ‘Wash’ them.
-‘Wash’ is a simple term used to describe mixing the botanical material with the alcohol (solvent) to transfer the essential oil mater of the botanical into the alcohol solution.
-It’s best to use alcohol that is 95% food-grade alcohol because it has very limited water content and is perfectly acceptable to ingest.
-Ethanol is an aggressive solvent and how much plant material is extracted by it will be determined by the duration of exposure and intensity of agitation during the wash.
-Quite simply, longer exposure to alcohol and stronger agitation leads to more plant material being extracted.
-For example, for the oak chips the best result was letting them soak over night and vigorous agitation whereas rosemary can’t be soaked very long because of the excessive wax that will be collected.
+‘Wash’ is a simple term used to describe mixing the botanical material with the alcohol solvent to transfer the essential oil mater of the botanical into the alcohol solution.
+It’s best to use 95% food-grade alcohol because it has very limited water content and is perfectly acceptable to ingest.
+Ethanol is an aggressive solvent and how much plant material is extracted by it will be determined by the duration of exposure, temperature of the alcohol and material, and the intensity of agitation during the wash.
+Quite simply, longer, warmer, and stronger agitation leads to more plant material being extracted.
+For example, for the oak chips the best result was letting them soak over night at room temperature with periodic vigorous agitation whereas rosemary can’t be soaked very long because of the excessive wax that will be collected.
 Experimenting with different materials for different uses is a great discovery adventure, so don’t be afraid to make a mistake because they will all work out nicely.